 Under the Amended LLC Agreement, the holders of LLC Units (other than us) will have the right, from and after the completion of this offering (subject to the terms of the Amended LLC Agreement), to require Definitive OpCo to all or a portion of their LLC Units for newly-issued shares of Class A common stock, which may consist of unregistered shares, on a one-for-one basis (subject to customary adjustments, including for stock splits, stock dividends and reclassifications).
 Upon the exercise of the redemption right, the exchanging member will surrender its LLC Units to Definitive OpCo for cancellation.
 The Amended LLC Agreement requires that we contribute shares of our Class A common stock to Definitive OpCo in exchange for an amount of newly-issued LLC Units in Definitive OpCo equal to the number of LLC Units exchanged from the holders of LLC Units.
 Definitive OpCo will then distribute the shares of our Class A common stock to such holder of an LLC Unit to complete the exchange.
 In the event of an exchange request by a holder of an LLC Unit, we may at our option effect a direct exchange of Class A common stock for LLC Units in lieu of such exchange.
 Furthermore, in the event of an exchange request, we are obligated to ensure that at all times the number of LLC Units that we own equals the number of shares of Class A common stock issued by us (subject to certain exceptions for treasury shares and shares underlying certain convertible or exchangeable securities).
 Shares of Class B common stock will be canceled on a one-for-one basis if we, following an exchange request of a holder of an LLC Unit, exchange LLC Units of such holder of an LLC Unit pursuant to the terms of the Amended LLC Agreement.
-The holders of vested Reclassified Management Holdings Class B Units will have the right, pursuant to the terms of the amended and restated limited liability company agreement of AIDH Management Holdings, LLC, to exchange their Reclassified Management Holdings Class B Units for Reclassified Class B LLC Units and immediately thereafter Definitive OpCo shall exchange such Reclassified Class B LLC Units for newly issued shares of Class A common stock on a one-for-one basis pursuant to the terms of the Amended LLC Agreement.
+The holders of vested Reclassified Management Holdings, LLC, to exchange their Reclassified Management Holdings Class B Units for Reclassified Class B LLC Units and immediately thereafter Definitive OpCo shall exchange such Reclassified Class B LLC Units for newly issued shares of Class A common stock on a one-for-one basis pursuant to the terms of the Amended LLC Agreement.